The trial_instructions function is used to display

 function documentation.

-Like all functions in the trial_
+Like all functions in the trial_ family it contains four additional

 arguments:

-argument is a numeric value specifying the
+The post_trial_gap argument is a numeric value specifying the

 length of the pause between the current trial ending and the next one